aws-samples/rancher-on-aws-workshop/content/10-introduction/11-workshop-overview/index.en.md

 ## Workshop Topics
 * Deploying and Exploring the Rancher Ecosystem on AWS
+* Deploying Longhorn and NeuVector using the Rancher Multi-Cluster Manager
-* Creating a EC2 RKE2 Cluster using the Rancher Manager Console
+* Creating a EC2 RKE2 Cluster using the Rancher Multi-Cluster Manager
 * Creating a EKS Cluster using AWS Cloud9 and EKSCTL
-* Importing a EKS Cluster using the Rancher Manager Console
+* Importing a EKS Cluster using the Rancher Multi-Cluster Manager
-* Deploying Longhorn and NeuVector using the Rancher Manager Console
 * Kubernetes and Cluster Management Best Practices with AWS and Rancher